 “Showing up is 80% of life.”

 Alex Gabel grew up in Denver, Colorado, went to school in Boulder and moved to Los Angeles to pursue a career in film in 2009.
-Since then he has worked on a variety of television, indie and studio films.
+Since then he has worked on a variety of television, indie and studio films, including Baskets, Barry, Booksmart, Sharp Objects, and Big Little Lies.
 He lives in Atwater with his wife, enjoys archery, RPGs, the mountains and still loves going to the movies.